joh-fischer/pytorch-vision/README.md

 Please ensure that you're using Python version 3.9 or above.

+## Networks
+- DenseNet
+- ResNet with CBAM

 ## Todo
 - compare different network width and depth
 - tensorboard